Skip to main content

 • Yu-Chun Huang (Lecturer at JAM MUSIC LAB Private University, Media Music Department)

-• PAENDA aka Gabi Horn (Producer, Artist)
+• PAENDA (Producer, Artist)

-• Tina Ruprechter (MuFa*, Music PR)
+• Tina Ruprechter (MuFa*, PR-consultant)

 • Georg Luksch (Grammy Winner, Lecturer at JAM MUSIC LAB Private University)